-And this suspension caused to bring down almost every domain name hosted by us. 😢
+And this suspension caused us to bring down almost every domain name hosted by us. 😢

-In this post, I will explain what went wrong, and the cause leads to 23+ hours of downtime.
+This post will explain what went wrong and the cause that leads to 23+ hours of downtime.

 The incident was unfortunate and based on a false positive. 😞

 On 10/12/2018 at 3.00 AM, I got a call from my colleague.
-She told me that since a few hours our domain name loading slower and more often drops in connectivity.
-That means, the domain loads sometimes and fails to load sometime.
+She told me that our domain name loading slower and more often drops in connectivity for a few hours.
+That means the domain loads sometimes and fails to load sometimes.

 She checked the server resources and found nothing unusual.
 Though, she even tried to reboot the systems twice.
 Luckily our reboot process would take less than thirty seconds.

 - DNS Is Not Resolving at All